 This is the part where all your hard work pays off.
 You and your team must look at all the information and options that you have been provided and determine which vendor you think can best deliver on your expectations.
 If you do not feel like you have enough information to make the decision, ask for additional demos, read user reviews or CMMS case studies, or ask for references, if needed.
 Once you have chosen a winner, make sure you also inform the other contenders that they were not selected.

 Requests for proposal must be written carefully in order to ensure that you get exactly what you want.
 There’s a lot of legwork that goes into the writing of an RFP document and we can help you with that.
-Read our blog article about how to write an RFP for CMMS software.
+Read our blog article, How to Write an RFP for CMMS Software.
 In the meantime, learn more about the CMMS features and services FTMaintenance has to offer.